 We now come to the first petition in the prayer, the first supplication, the first request, "Hallowed be Thy name."
 By the way, that opens up so much truth in the Bible that one could spend a lifetime simply discussing the implications of that single statement.
 So what we're going to do this morning is to condense it greatly.

 Let me begin by saying the Bible repeatedly teaches us the astonishing wonder of prayer.
 Abraham's servant prayed and Rebecca appeared.
 Jacob prayed and prevailed and Esau's mind was turned after twenty years of vengeance.
 Moses prayed and Amalek was struck.
-Joshua was struck and Achan was discovered.
+Joshua prayed and Achan was discovered.
 Hannah prayed and Samuel was born.
 David prayed and Ahithophel, his enemy, was defeated.
 Asa prayed and victory was gained.
 Jehoshaphat prayed and God turned away his enemies.
-Isaiah and Hezekiah prayed and a hundred and eighty-five thousand Assyrians were dead in twelve hours.
+Isaiah and Hezekiah prayed and 185 thousand Assyrians were dead in twelve hours.
 Daniel prayed and lions were muzzled.
-Daniel prayed again and the prophecy of the rest of history down to Messiah was given to him in the seventy weeks prophecy.
-Mordecai and Ester prayed and Haman who wanted to destroy the Jews was hanged on his own gallows in a mere three days.
-Ezra prayed at Ebronah(?) and God answered.
+Daniel prayed again and the prophecy of the rest of history down to Messiah was given to him in the “seventy weeks” prophecy.
+Mordecai and Esther prayed and Haman, who wanted to destroy the Jews, was hanged on his own gallows in a mere three days.
+Ezra prayed at Ebanah and God answered.
 Nehemiah prayed and the king's heart was softened in a moment.
 Elijah prayed and a three-year drought came, he prayed again and it rained.
 Elisha prayed and a child's soul came back to life.
 Believers prayed and Peter was released from prison and appeared at the door, and so it goes, the chronicle of the wonder of prayer all through Scripture and even until now.

 We are familiar with prayer, we understand that God hears and answers prayer.
 We know the Bible says you have not because you ask not.
 It says pray without ceasing, pray at all times, in everything by prayer and supplication let your request be known to God.
 We understand all of that.
 But there's so much more to understand.
 Most people focus on how prayer works, not on what its purpose is.
 In fact, one person said that praying for most people is like sailors pumping because the ship leaks.
-Prayer is sort of a crisis operation, a sort of a last ditch approach.
+Prayer is sort of a crisis operation, a sort of a last-ditch approach.
 That's so wrong.
 And I think most people assume that prayer, and they're even taught this, that prayer is primarily for us.
 It's our way to cash in.
 It's our way to activate God.
 It's our way to get what we want.
 It's our way to put God in a place where He fulfills our desires, longings, dreams and ambitions.
 Of course that's wrong as well.
 Prayer is not for us, it is primarily for God.
-It is not for us to get what we want, it is for Him to display His glory through meeting our needs.
+It is not for us to get what we want.
+It is for Him to display His glory through meeting our needs.
 Prayer really in the main is communion with the living God of the universe, really an unfathomable privilege, living our lives, as it were, in the constant awareness of God who is equally and perfectly aware of us.
-John Chrysostom, the early church father, wrote, "A monarch vested in glory is far less illustrious than a kneeling ennobled saint who is adorned by communion with his God."
-He says, "Consider how agust a privilege it is when angels are presence and archangels throng around, when cherubim and seraphim encircle with their blaze the throne of God, that a mortal may approach with unrestrained confidence and converse with heaven's dread sovereign.
-Oh what honor was ever conferred like this."
-Prayer is this incredible privilege of communing with God on behalf of His glory and bringing our wants insofar as they fit in to His glorious purpose.
+John Chrysostom, the early church father, wrote, "A monarch vested in glory is far less illustrious than a kneeling, ennobled saint who is adorned by communion with his God."
+He says, "Consider how august a privilege it is when angels are present and archangels throng around, when cherubim and seraphim encircle with their blaze the throne of God; that a mortal may approach with unrestrained confidence and converse with heaven's dread Sovereign.
+Oh, what honor was ever conferred like this?"
+Prayer is this incredible privilege of communing with God on behalf of His glory and bringing our wants only insofar as they fit in to His glorious purpose.

 Last week we started where Jesus said to start.
 In Luke it says, "When you pray say, "Father."
 Matthew's larger statement is, "Our Father who art in heaven."
 You start with a recognition that God is the source, that God is your loving, caring Father who has no limits on what He can provide His beloved children.
 All prayer begins with the recognition that God cares.
 If we didn't believe that, why bother Him?
 We know of that, we spoke of that in detail last week.
 He is a compassionate, caring, loving, gracious, merciful Father who seeks the best for His children and has no limits upon His provision.
 And so we start with a recognition that God cares.
 We say "Abba, Papa," we come with intimacy and acceptance into His loving presence.